slerman12/Help-me/7-Ongoing.md

 In a voice that doesn't need to be heard to be heard, the tree says, "You're wrong."

-“You don’t know what you’re talking about,” they answer.
+“You don’t know what you’re talking about,” the congress and the Alderman answer.

 The tree procures a disproof of their physics reasoning.